-In the spirit of innovation which sparked the development of interventional radiology, the Vascular & Interventional Radiology (VIR) Division is dedicated to improving patient care through research.
-Our research program includes translational research to bring new treatments from the laboratory to clinical practice as well as several ongoing clinical trials.
+Intellectual vibrancy and technological innovation are core values of the Vascular & Interventional Radiology Division.
+Our research program includes translational research to bring new treatments from the laboratory to clinical practice, as well as several ongoing clinical trials.
 Select clinical trials are listed below:

 - The SENTRY Clinical Study

 The SENTRY IVC Bioconvertible Filter is designed to provide temporary protection to subjects at transient, high risk of pulmonary embolism.
 Following conclusion of the protection period, The SENTRY filter bioconverts, and filter arms withdraw towards the IVC wall for incorporation, eliminating the need for retrieval.